-You can also change the format of dates using the Date Format transform.
+You can change the format of dates using the Date Format transform and calculate the difference between 2 dates using the Javascript transform.

 2.10 Numbers

 Easy Data Transform uses the locale set on your computer to decide what is a number.
 For example, if your system locale is set to US or UK then "123.45" is a number and "123,45" isn't, and vice versa if your system locale is Germany or France.